html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 new norm.
 The trend in increased display density continued, and today's new phones sport 300dpi displays (branded "Retina" by Apple).

-The holy grail, of course, are displays in which pixels are completely invisible.
+The holy grail, of course, is a display in which pixels are completely invisible.
 For the phone form factor, the current generation of Retina/HiDPI displays may be close to that ideal.
-But new classes of hardware and wearables will continue to drive increased pixel density.
+But new classes of hardware and wearables will likely continue to drive increased pixel density.

-In practice, low density images look the same on new screens as they did on old ones, but compared to the crisp imagery high density users are used to seeing, the low density image will look jarring and pixelated:
+In practice, low density images look the same on new screens as they did on old ones, but compared to the crisp imagery high density users are used to seeing, the low density image will look jarring and pixelated.
+The following is a rough simulation of how a 1x image will look on a 2x display.
+In contrast, the 2x image looks quite good.

 <figure>
 <img src="/static/demos/high-dpi/baboon1x.jpg"/>